thieu1995/mealpy/README.md

   hyper-parameters.

 * **And PLEASE read some examples inside folder "examples" before email asking me how to call the optimizer.
-Lots of simply and complicated examples there.
+Lots of simple and complicated examples there.
 Take your time to learn how to use it.**

 ```python